Department of Nursing

 Program Accreditation.
-The Bachelor of Science degree in Nursing program is fully accredited by the Texas Board of Nursing.
-The baccalaureate program at Tarleton State University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
+The Bachelor of Science in Nursing program is fully accredited by the Texas Board of Nursing.
+The baccalaureate and masters programs at Tarleton State University are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.

 - Advising by Appointment Only.
 Please call 254-968-9139 for an appointment with a faculty advisor.
 Due to faculty responsibilities for supervision for off-campus student clinical experiences, we can not advise walk-ins.
 Appointments MUST be made by calling the nursing office at the number above.
 Staff will be able to provide general information regarding program admission.
 You may also visit the Academic Advising Center in the Thompson Student Center.